ChrisMRitter/Mini_Project_3/README.md

 - Search/filter by services and accounts
 - List View button to display all accounts in a simple UL/LI format (as per the project details)

+## Details
-Made by Chris Ritter
+- Made by Chris Ritter
-Live Link: accountmanagr.netlify.app
+- Live Link: accountmanagr.netlify.app